anastasiagarelli/Composed/README.md

-Composition
+Composed
 Project by Anastasia Garelli

-This is an app which utilizes the Spotify Web Playback SDK API and the Web Audio API to create a meditation application.
-It was built with create-react-app.
+Guided breathing and meditation single-page web application that utilizes Spotify's Web Playback SDK and Connect.

 Currently:
 - A user can play, pause, skip previous, and skip music using Spotify Connect from another device